open-telemetry/opentelemetry-js/doc/contributing/releasing.md

 ## 3. Publish to NPM

 > [!IMPORTANT]
-> This step will publish anything that's on `main` IF AND ONLY IF the version has been bumped.
+> This step will publish anything that's on the branch you're releasing from IF AND ONLY IF the version has been bumped.
 If the version for a package
 > has not been bumped, it will not publish a new version of the package.

 1. Go to the [NPM publish workflow](https://github.com/open-telemetry/opentelemetry-js/actions/workflows/publish-to-npm.yml)
-2. Click "Run workflow" (from main)
+2. Click "Run workflow" (from `main` or `v1.x`, based on what branch you chose to create the release PR for)
    1. In rare cases not all packages are published due to a race when publishing, if you suspect this to be the case, re-run the workflow: there should be enough time from 1.